 A Guide to Getting Back on Track After Pandemic Shut Down

-If your group has stepped away from the day-to-day management of the financials over the past year, here are a few things to help you catch up in MoneyMinder:
+If your group has stepped away from the day-to-day management of the financials over the past couple of years, here are a few things to help you catch up in MoneyMinder:

 - HINT: If you have already started a new financial year, you’ll need to select the previous year from the drop down in the upper left corner to see their last reconciliation dates.
 If N/A appears, then that account has not been reconciled within that financial year, so you’ll want to look at the prior year to see when it was last reconciled.

 3. Perform a reconciliation for each period based on your bank statements, starting with the oldest.
 If you have monthly statements, reconcile your accounts monthly.
 It may seem tedious, but it will be a good refresher for how it works and it’s just a good practice to keep everything cleaned up going forward.
 If you’ve had a slow year, this won’t take long.

 - You may find that transactions from last year were not input until this year, but actually occurred last year and you want to recognize them in that year’s budget.
 If you already carried the next year’s bank balances and unreconciled transactions forward, you would need to manually add those items to both last year’s register and this year’s uncleared transactions list.
 You can get there by clicking on the edit link beside each account on the banking page.